-• watchers - A list of StreamWatcher instances which will be used to scan the program's stdout or stderr and may write into its stdin (typically str or bytes objects depending on Python version) in response to patterns or other heuristics.
+• watchers - A list of StreamWatcher instances which will be used to scan the program's stdout or stderr and may write into its stdin (typically bytes objects) in response to patterns or other heuristics.

 See Automatically responding to program output for details on this functionality.